Rubender353/x64AssemblyLessons/index.md

-    add     rdx, 48         ; convert rdx to it's ascii representation - rdx holds the remainder after a divide instruction push    rdx             ; push rdx (string representation of an intger) onto the stack cmp     rax, 0          ; can the integer be divided anymore? jnz     divideLoop      ; jump if not zero to the label divideLoop
+    add     rdx, 48         ; convert rdx to it's ascii representation - rdx holds the remainder after a divide instruction push    rdx             ; push rdx (string representation of an intger) onto the stack cmp     rax, 0          ; can the integer be divided anymore? jnz     .divideLoop      ; jump if not zero to the label divideLoop

 .printLoop:
     dec     r8             ; count down each byte that we put on the stack